Miss Universe 2008

-Miss Universe 2008 was the 57th Miss Universe pageant, held at the Crown Convention Center in Nha Trang, Vietnam on July 14, 2008.
+Miss Universe 2008 was the 57th Miss Universe pageant, held at the Crown Convention Center in Nha Trang, Vietnam, on July 14, 2008.
 This was the first time that the Miss Universe pageant was broadcast in 1080i High-definition.

-At the end of the event, Riyo Mori of Japan crowned Dayana Mendoza as Miss Universe 2008.
-It is Venezuela's first victory in 12 years, and the fifth victory of the country in the pageant's history.
+At the end of the event, Riyo Mori of Japan crowned Dayana Mendoza of Venezuela as Miss Universe 2008.
+It was Venezuela's first victory in twelve years, and the fifth victory of the country in the pageant's history.

-Contestants from 80 countries and territories competed in this year's pageant.
+Contestants from eighty countries and territories competed in this year's pageant.
 The pageant was hosted by Jerry Springer and member of the UK pop group Spice Girls Mel B. American singer-songwriter Lady Gaga performed in this year's pageant.

 The competition also featured the debut of the new CAO Fine Jewelry Crown, which was designed by the Phu Nhuan Jewelry Company and Vietnamese-American jewelry designer Rosalina Lydster.
 The crown is made with 18k white and yellow gold and platinum, with over 1,000 precious stones including 44 carat of diamonds.
 The crown is said to be worth $120,000, and will only be awarded in this edition.
 The Phoenix Mikimoto Crown will still be used by the winner.